Lemos00/pathfinding-visualizer/README.md

 # pathfinding-visualizer
-path finding visualizing tool built with python
+This is a path finding visualizer created to help the visualization of the A* pathfinding algorithm

+## Tools used
+- This program was made entirely in python and the pygame library.